 First off, it’s impossible for players to practice at full intensity every time they step on the court.
 It’s actually a bit frustrating to see coaches yelling at players to have more intensity - not only from a physical standpoint, but mentally and emotionally, this constant high-intensity training is exhausting...and as we’ll see later, exhaustion should never be the goal of a practice session.

 This is probably why a linear approach to training doesn’t work (and has been thrown to the waist side by most elite coaches).
-Although periodization - dividing training into different phases - has gained popularity in mainstream fitness, it doesn’t hold true in modern sport.
-There are simply too many competitions and too much at stake in each outing to plan to peak only a few times a year.
-That said, science (and high performance coaches) consistently tell us that some sort of variation in training load does in fact lead to elite performances.
+Although periodization - dividing training into different phases - has gained popularity in mainstream fitness, the textbook approach doesn’t hold true in modern sport (that doesn’t mean periodization - or planning - doesn’t have merit.)
+There are simply too many competitions and too much at stake in each outing to plan to peak only a few times a year - read more about that here.
+That said, science (and high performance coaches) consistently tell us that some sort of variation in training load DOES in fact lead to elite performances.
 This is likely due to it's effects on recovery (needed for a training adaptation to occur), the management of fatigue and it's influence on preventing stagnation & overtraining.

 There are a number of theories that attempt to explain the adaptation process.
 One that seems to resonate well with me is the fitness-fatigue model (Zatsiorsky 1995).
 This theory proposes that an athlete's preparedness for their sport is the summation of fitness and fatigue - as both occur as a result of training.
 But this interaction must be managed appropriately (by accelerating recovery) so that fitness outweighs fatigue - otherwise training is all for not.
 This is perhaps why many players get burnt out, or incur an injury - they, along with their coaches, believe that more training & competition is the answer, when in fact, it’s likely the variation in training load that will lead to the elite performances, not the number of hours spent on court.